teokem/project-work-2021-LeaMikoV/README.md

 Note: Some plots are bokeh plots or have widgets and the user is supposed to choose parameters.

 ## Required packages:
 The required packages can be found in the environment.yml file.
-The following packages are used:
+The following packages are used (the versions were the ones on my stationary computer when creating the project):
   - `python=3.9.2`: Everything is written in Python
   - `notebook=6.3.0`: The project is written in a jupyter notebook
   - `matplotlib=3.4.1`: Needed for the figures